CCC Festival returns for 36th year

 SEBRING — Highlands Hammock State Park is celebrating Florida history, culture and nature at the 36th Annual Civilian Conservation Corps (CCC) Festival on Saturday, Feb.
 11. More commonly known as the “CCC Festival,” the park’s signature event runs from 10 a.m. to 4 p.m.
 It will open with a “swinging beginning” with the Sebring High Jazz Band playing big band music from the 1930s and 1940s.

 With more rare plant and animal species than any other Florida State Park; and, listed on the National Register of Historic Places, Highlands Hammock is known for its magnificent hammock, the CCC Museum and other New Deal Era structures.
-Park Services Specialist Carla Sherwin said, “The park is truly unique in that it is a place where both wilderness and history are preserved – where visitors may walk the trails where the Florida panther and black bear quietly pass and where visitors to the CCC Museum experience the Great Depression.”
+Park Services Specialist Carla Sherwin stated, “The park is truly unique in that it is a place where both wilderness and history are preserved—where visitors may walk the trails where the Florida panther and black bear quietly pass and where visitors to the CCC Museum experience the Great Depression.”

 Both wildlife and history are highlighted in the festival.
 Featured guest speaker, Florida author and journalist Craig Pittman, will reveal the extraordinary tale of the battle to save the Florida panther from extinction in his Florida Humanities program “Cat Tale: The Wild Weird Battle to Save the Florida Panther.”
 Pittman, who is the author of the book by the same title and other non-fiction books published by UF Press, will be available for book sales and signings following his noon talk.